Antipsychotic Prescribing

 It is a common perception that many psychotic experiences are caused by the brain producing too much dopamine.
 Dopamine is a neurotransmitter, which means that it passes messages around in your brain.
 Most antipsychotic drugs are known to block some of the dopamine receptors in the brain.
 This reduces the flow of these messages and ultimately helps to reduce your psychotic symptoms.

-Dopamine is stored in vesicles that are released into the synaptic cleft; dopamine binds to dopamine receptors at the synapse (15).
-There are five different types of dopamine receptors (D1, D2, D3, D4, and D5), all receptors have different pharmacological, biochemical, and physiological functions.
+Dopamine is stored in vesicles released into the synaptic cleft; dopamine binds to dopamine receptors at the synapse (15).
+There are five different types of dopamine receptors (D1, D2, D3, D4, and D5), all of which have different pharmacological, biochemical, and physiological functions.

 These receptors are divided into two receptor families (15):